NixOS/release-wiki/src/Once-Appointed.md

 	- Read the Discourse post of the last retrospective
 	- Check the Issues and Pull Requests of the [release-wiki repository](https://github.com/NixOS/release-wiki)
 - Figure out concrete dates for the week offsets outlined in schedule
 - Publish a "Let's have a great XX.XX release cycle!" post on Discourse, outlining the plans for this release.
-[Example of 22.05](https://discourse.nixos.org/t/lets-have-a-great-22-05-release-cycle/18357)
+Examples: [22.05](https://discourse.nixos.org/t/lets-have-a-great-22-05-release-cycle/18357)
-	- This links to the release schedule issue ([22.05 example](https://github.com/NixOS/nixpkgs/issues/165792)) which must be created before posting to Discourse
+	- This links to the release schedule issue (examples: [22.11](https://github.com/NixOS/nixpkgs/issues/193585), [22.05](https://github.com/NixOS/nixpkgs/issues/165792)) which must be created before posting to Discourse